 If you want to transfer hundreds or thousands of photos, AirDrop does not seem to be a good way.
 You need to split it into multiple transfers to ensure that all photos are successfully transferred.
 The fact is that AirDrop is not the only way to transfer photos.
 You can try one of the below methods to transfer multiple photos at once.

 If you have a computer at hand, you may the desktop app of FoneTool to help you transfer photos via UBS cable.
 It can help you transfer photos, videos, songs, and more from iPhone to iPhone/iPad, iPhone to computer and vice versa.

 Take transferring photos from iPhone to computer as an example:

-1. Download, install and launch AOMEI MBackupper > Plug in your iPhone.
-(You may need to enter the passcode on iPhone so that the software can access your device.)
+1. Download, install and launch FoneTool > Plug in your iPhone.

 2. On the Home screen, click Phone Transfer option.
 Go to iPhone to PC and click Start Transfer.

 3. Click the “+” icon > Choose the pictures you want to transfer > Click OK to continue.

-4. Select a destination to save the pictures > Click Transfer to start.
+4. Click Start Transfer > Select a destination to save the pictures > Click Transfer to start.

-Note: If you want to transfer photos from iPhone to iPhone, you can first transfer photos from the source iPhone to computer and then click PC to iPhone option to transfer the photos to the target iPhone.
+- If you want to transfer photos from iPhone to iPhone, you can first transfer photos from the source iPhone to computer and then click PC to iPhone option to transfer the photos to the target iPhone.

 Can you AirDrop multiple photos?
 The answer is yes.
 But instead of transferring hundreds of photos at once, you should send files in smaller groups.
-Or you can try other tools like AOMEI MBackupper to help you transfer all photos at once.
+Or you can try other tools like FoneTool to help you transfer all photos at once.